emchasen/getting-and-cleaning-data/README.md

 4) Appropriately label the data set with descriptive variable names.
 5) Create a data set with the average of each variable for each activity and each subject.

-The tidy_data set was exported as a txt file: course_project.txt
+The tidy_data set was exported as a txt file: Course_Project.txt